 Coastal operates under an exclusive franchise agreement and Certificate of Public Convenience and Necessity (COPCN), negotiated by the Director (Fire Chief), Brevard County Fire-Rescue and approved by the Brevard County Board of County Commissioners.
 The agreement is very detailed, providing specifics regarding standards of operations and mutual aid, details unique services that must be rendered, approves and promulgates Coastal’s rates for its services, cites very specific performance and response time standards and mandates numerous statistical reports that are provided to the county.
 While this agreement is fairly unique, it is also a very comprehensive agreement that guarantees the county has a very reliable partner in quality and it gives Coastal the comfort to make major purchases and upgrade systems and equipment without concern that they might be forced to compete with a new provider that is not burdened by such detailed requirements.
 In short, it has been a model for the delivery of quality ambulance transports where the BCFR transport units deliver superb 911 support to the county while Coastal delivers equally high-quality non-emergency ambulance services.

-Coastal operates 25 – 30 ambulances and support vehicles, delivering Advanced and Basic Life Support transport services as well as Specialty Care Transports of patients with very significant complications and clinical needs.
-A staff of 90 – 100 personnel performs all transports, dispatching, administrative and billing functions.
+Coastal operates approximately 30 ambulances and support vehicles, delivering Advanced and Basic Life Support transport services as well as Specialty Care Transports of patients with very significant complications and clinical needs.
+A staff of 90 – 100 personnel performs all transports, dispatching, administrative, billing functions and fleet maintenance.